Multiscale Carbon Burden of Infrastructure in the United States: Methods

 \subsection{Confounder Variable Models}

 The first step in the DR approach is to determine appropriate propensity score variables.
 Selection is based on a combination of available data, prior knowledge, and data-driven inference.
-In addition to land use features available in the EPA Smart Location database, we compile county-level climate data available from NOAA including precipitation, temperature minimum and maximum, and heating and cooling degree days.
-We also use 5-year (2018-2023) American Community Survey data to capture variations in sociodemographics.
-Residential energy and electricity demand will be driven by heating and cooling needs and income.
-Marginal GHG emissions associated with electricity consumption will be a function of the grid mix, which we capture through state-level eGrid emissions factors.
+In addition to land use variables available in the EPA Smart Location Database, I compile county-level climate data available from NOAA including precipitation, temperature minimum and maximum, and heating and cooling degree days.
+I also use 5-year (2018--2023) American Community Survey data to capture variations in sociodemographics.
+Residential energy and electricity demand are driven by heating and cooling needs and household income.
+Marginal FFCO2 emissions associated with electricity consumption are a function of the grid mix, which I capture through state-level eGrid emissions factors.
 Transportation emissions are correlated with mode choice through vehicle ownership, household size, and other demographic variables.
 They are correlated with VKT through income and other demographic variables.
-Variables for considering in the propensity score are then filtered using correlation heatmap plots (available upon request) to remove highly correlated variables.
-From these subsets of variables, we use a data-driven approach to select the propensity score variables for each treatment.
+Variables for consideration in the propensity score are then filtered using correlation heatmap plots (see Supplementary Figs. 1, 2, and 3) to remove highly correlated variables.
+From these subsets of variables, I use a data-driven approach to select the propensity score variables for each treatment.

-Defining a causal graph (as in Figure \ref{fig:causal_graph}), covariates can be classified into four categories $X = \{X_C, X_T, X_O, X_N\}$ \citep{Tang_Kong_Pan_Wang_2023}. $X_C$ are confounders that affect both the treatment and outcome variables. $X_O$ and $X_T$ denote outcome and treatment predictors, respectively. $X_N$ denotes null variables that are irrelevant to the problem. $T$ and $Y$ are the treatment and outcome variable, respectively.
+Defining a causal graph (as in Figure \ref{fig:causal_graph}), covariates can be classified into four categories $X = \{X_C, X_T, X_O, X_N\}$ \cite{Tang_Kong_Pan_Wang_2023}. $X_C$ are confounders that affect both the treatment and outcome variables. $X_O$ and $X_T$ denote outcome and treatment predictors, respectively. $X_N$ denotes null variables that are irrelevant to the problem. $T$ and $Y$ are the treatment and outcome variable, respectively.
 Identifying the treatment effect relies on correctly identifying all confounding variables.
-Including treatment variables in the propensity score can cause bias and increased variance of the estimated treatment effect \citep{DeLuna_Waernbaum_Richardson_2011,Brookhart_Schneeweiss_Rothman_Glynn_Avorn_Stürmer_2006,Pearl_2011}, whereas null variables may function as colliders that should not be controlled in the propensity score.
+Including treatment variables in the propensity score can cause bias and increased variance of the estimated treatment effect \cite{DeLuna_Waernbaum_Richardson_2011,Brookhart_Schneeweiss_Rothman_Glynn_Avorn_Stürmer_2006,Pearl_2011}, whereas null variables may function as colliders that should not be controlled in the propensity score.